Aquarius Stream

 The Aquarius Stream is a stellar stream located in the Milky Way Galaxy.
-It is aptly named because most of the stars in the stream lie in the direction of the Aquarius constellation.
+Most of the stars in the stream lie in the direction of the Aquarius constellation.
 At its nearest point, it is about 2,000 light years from Earth; at its furthest, it is about 30,000 light years away.
 It is the closest stellar stream to Earth yet found, and the youngest, having formed about 700 million years ago.
+It enters the solar neighborhood, and passes through the galactic disc before extending into the stellar halo on the other side.
 The stream was discovered in late 2010 by a team of astronomers involved in the RAdial Velocity Experiment (RAVE) survey led by New Zealander Mary Williams.